 One of the most important things teens need to know is about right of way.
 Joplin car accident lawyers have seen way too many injuries caused by someone who did not yield the right of way when they were supposed to, causing a serious accident.

 We hope all our Joplin teens will stay safe on the roads.
 However, if you or your teen has been injured in a car accident caused by someone else's negligence, you might need a car accident lawyer.
-Call the Joplin car accident lawyers at Aaron Sachs and Associates today, and ask out about our free initial consultation.
+Call the Joplin car accident lawyers at Aaron Sachs & Associates, P.C. today, and ask out about our free initial consultation.